-The Byzantine Empire reached its heiaht under Emperor Justinian (r.
-527-565). conquered who territories in North Africa.
-Italy. and southern Spain.
-In addition, he ordered the construction palaces. churches.
+The Byzantine Empire reached its height under Emperor Justinian (r.
+527-565). conquered who territories in North Italy, Africa. and southern Spain.
+In addition. he ordered the construction churches. palaces.

 and other buildings across the empire.
 Justinian's most famous construction was the Hagia Sophia Church.
 Converted to a mosque in the 15th century, the building today is a museum and one of Istanbul's most popular tourist attractions.